NUS-ISS-SE-Group06/moneygrab-operations/README.md

 * `accounts.role` distinguishes admin and staff.
 * Only admins can perform delete operations.
 * `created_by`, `updated_by`, `created_at`, and `updated_at` support audit tracking.
+* `New Man Testing` - add the additional api in the postman collection to make sure that apis are working at all the times.
+Update the collection in API_Testing

 ---